lumirth/lumirth.github.io/README.md

 I chose the word 'work' instead of 'projects' or 'portfolios' mostly because it was four letters long and fit better alongide 'blog' and 'info'.
 That said, I also feel the word better represents what I want to show off on the page.

 I made this site to have a place to keep projects and writing worth sharing.
-I built it to be as performant as reasonably possible to allow for a smooth browsing experience.
+I built it to be as performant as reasonably possible.
 People don't spend much time on personal websites—may as well make it a good experience while they're there.